This event has now passed, however you can catch up on-demand for FREE through the link below.

 15:30 - 16:30

 The UK's cultural and creative output is world-leading, informing what we know, challenging what we think and shaping minds globally.
 Lisa Hayley-Jones (Director of Policy & Government Affairs, Advertising Association), Caroline Cummins (Director of Policy & Public Affairs, Publishers Association), and Jon Zilkha (Controller, BBC World Service English) will be discussing the UK's exports, and how the sector contributes to the UK's soft power status.
-With Sir Chris Bryant MP (Rhonnda & Ogmore) and Minister of State (Department of Culture, Media & Sport and Department of Science, Innovation & Technology).
+With Sir Chris Bryant MP (Rhondda & Ogmore) and Minister of State (Department of Culture, Media & Sport and Department of Science, Innovation & Technology).

 Creative UK